Criminal Justice News

-Through its Criminal Justice Initiative, the Southern Coalition for Social Justice (SCSJ) tackles racial discrimination at the legal and policy levels to eliminate obstacles facing those with criminal records as they attempt to re-enter the mainstream of society.
-The crisis that stems from criminal convictions, especially the devastating collateral consequences, is now being called the New Jim Crow, echoing one of the most painful chapters in US history.
-SCSJ is well-positioned to address this crisis.
+Through its Criminal Justice initiative, the Southern Coalition for Social Justice (SCSJ) tackles racial discrimination at the legal and policy levels to eliminate obstacles facing those with criminal records as they attempt to re-enter the mainstream of society.

 Criminal Justice in the South